OpenEvalProject/evals/manuscripts/elife-82178/v2/manuscript.md

 ## Abstract

 Imaging endogenous mRNAs in live animals is technically challenging.
 Here we describe an MS2-based signal amplification with the Suntag system that enables live-cell RNA imaging of high temporal resolution and with 8xMS2 stem-loops, which overcomes the obstacle of inserting a 1,300 nt 24xMS2 into the genome for the imaging of endogenous mRNAs.
-Using this tool, we were able to image the activation of gene expression and the dynamics of endogenous mRNAs in the epidermis of live C. elegans .
+Using this tool, we were able to image the activation of gene expression and the dynamics of endogenous mRNAs in the epidermis of live C. elegans.